-C. Applicability
+III.
+Applicability.

-- 1. This ordinance shall be applicable to the following major developments: - a.
-Non-residential major developments; and - b.
-Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
-5:21. - 2.
-This ordinance shall also be applicable to all major developments undertaken by the Borough of Bogota. - 3.
-An application required by ordinance pursuant to (b)1 above that has been submitted prior to December 21, 2023, shall be subject to the stormwater management requirements in effect on December 20, 2023. - 4.
-An application required by ordinance for approval pursuant to (b)1 above that has been submitted on or after March 2, 2021, but prior to December 21, 2023, shall be subject to the stormwater management requirements in effect on December 20, 2023. - 5.
-Notwithstanding any rule to the contrary, a major development for any public roadway or railroad project conducted by a public transportation entity that has determined a preferred alternative or reached an equivalent milestone before July 17, 2023, shall be subject to the stormwater management requirements in effect prior to July 17, 2023.

-D. Compatibility with Other Permit and Ordinance Requirements

-Development approvals issued pursuant to this ordinance are to be considered an integral part of development approvals and do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
+- (a) This ordinance shall be applicable to all site plans and subdivisions for the following major developments that require preliminary or final site plan or subdivision review: - i.
+Non-residential major developments; and - ii.
+Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards N.J.A.C.
+5:21. - (b) This ordinance shall also be applicable to all major developments undertaken by Burlington Township. - (c) An application required by ordinance pursuant to III(a) above that has been submitted prior to June 25, 2024, shall be subject to the stormwater management requirements in effect on June 24, 2024. - (d) An application required by ordinance for approval pursuant to III(a) above that has been submitted on or after March 2, 2021, but prior to June 25, 2024, shall be subject to the stormwater management requirements in effect on June 24, 2024. - (e) Notwithstanding any rule to the contrary, a major development for any public roadway or railroad project conducted by a public transportation entity that has determined a preferred alternative or reached an equivalent milestone before July 17, 2023, shall be subject to the stormwater management requirements in effect prior to July 17, 2023. - (f) This ordinance shall also be applicable to any improvements requiring a Planning or Zoning Board Approval or Use Permit and which will result in an overall net increase in stormwater peak runoff rates or volumes, which in the opinion of the Reviewing Board Engineer or Township Engineer, may create an adverse impact due to existing site conditions; the absence of drainage facilities; or a lack of capacity within the existing stormwater management system to which runoff is being conveyed. - IV.
+Compatibility with Other Permit and Ordinance Requirements.
+Development approvals issued for subdivisions and site plans pursuant to this ordinance are to be considered an integral part of development approvals under the subdivision and site plan review process and do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
 In their interpretation and application, the provisions of this ordinance shall be held to be the minimum requirements for the promotion of the public health, safety, and general welfare.

-This ordinance is not intended to interfere with, abrogate, or annul any other ordinances, rule or regulation, statute, or other provision of law except that, where any provision of this ordinance imposes restrictions different from those imposed by any other ordinance, rule or regulation, or other provision of law, the more restrictive provisions or higher standards shall control.
+This ordinance is not intended to interfere with, abrogate, or annul any other ordinances, rule or regulation, statute, or other provision of law except that, where any provision of this ordinance imposes restrictions different from those imposed by any other ordinance, rule or regulation, or other provision of law, the more restrictive provisions or higher standards shall control. - B. Definitions.
+For the purpose of this section, the following terms, phrases, words and their derivations shall have the meanings stated herein unless their use in the text of this Chapter clearly demonstrates a different meaning.

-Section II: Definitions.

-For the purpose of this ordinance, the following terms, phrases, words and their derivations shall have the meanings stated herein unless their use in the text of this Chapter clearly demonstrates a different meaning.
 When not inconsistent with the context, words used in the present tense include the future, words used in the plural number include the singular number, and words used in the singular number include the plural number.
 The word "shall" is always mandatory and not merely directory.
 The definitions below are the same as or based on the corresponding definitions in the Stormwater Management Rules at N.J.A.C.
 7:8-1.2.